zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 running (virtual) machines.
 Additionally, serverless architectures can quickly scale up to meet the changing needs for computation.
 [Vertex AI pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction)
-is Googles' very own serverless pipeline orchestration tool that we will be using today.
+is Google's very own serverless pipeline orchestration tool that we will be using today.

 However, the advantages are only part of the story.
 As much as serverless